top of page

 Once again at KNM we will observe the ancient tradition of staying up all night to study on the evening of Shavuot.
 Our midrashic tradition has it that the Israelites slept in late on the morning of the revelation on Mount Sinai and needed to be roused from their beds.
 For this reason Jewish communities around the world observe a "Tikkun Leyl Shavuot", loosely translatable as "Night of Repair", to make up for our ancestors' error.
 The night is devoted to learning, thinking and arguing.
 Each year at KNM we take a theme and develop it through the small hours of the night, hoping to gain new insights into some particular aspect of Jewish life.

-This year our theme will be Going Back to the Mountain: Finding Ourselves at Sinai.
+This year our theme will be Wandering.

-Timeline
+Loose Timeline

 9–9:15 pm Introduction by Rabbi Joel.